Business & Integration IT Consultant

 Scenario-based testing uses real-world situations as the basis for each test, for example by validating inputs that users are likely to make during typical operation of the software.
 Testers strive to ensure that each scenario they design matches how the user interacts with the application.

 Strategy-based testing encompasses a wide range of specific methods, including threshold testing, equivalence techniques, risk-based techniques and others.
-This generally favors testers who are already familiar with the application because they can create tailored strategies that incorporate these individual methods.
+This generally favours testers who are already familiar with the application because they can create tailored strategies that incorporate these individual methods.

 The strategy-based approach focuses primarily on the functionality of the software (and its inner functionality) without addressing the possible scenarios that could lead the user to the problems that occur.